-8.14 Paragraph 185 (c) of the NPPF states that planning policies and decisions should "limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation".
+8.14 Paragraph 191 (c) of the NPPF states that planning policies and decisions should "limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation".
 Artificial lighting of development, while increasing a sense of security, can also impact upon residential amenity, the character and appearance of an area (particularly rural locations) and the environment.
 Aspects such as poor design, location or the expulsion of unnecessarily high levels of light can also have a harmful impact.
+Policy PFD7 addresses this matter.
+The Parish Council recognises that the dark skies environment needs to be balanced with the safety of individual properties and the wider highways network.